keerthikps/PRODIGY_DS/README.md

 # PRODIGY_DS
 TASK-01
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-Visulaize distribution of genders in a population.
+Visualize distribution of genders in a population.

 TASK-02
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------